 In addition to the amount of padding along the shoulder straps and hipbelt, fit plays a large role in overall comfort on the trail.
 Most importantly, you’ll want to ensure that your pack is the appropriate size for your torso length and that the hipbelt can be tightened to secure snugly around your hips.
 This is easier to achieve when a pack is offered in multiple sizes, which is one of the reasons we rank the Osprey Talon 22 at the top of our list (it’s available in S/M and L/XL sizes as well as a women’s-specific version).
 If you’re eyeing a pack that comes in multiple size options, take your torso length by measuring the distance between your C7 vertebrae and midpoint of your iliac crest (we outline the process here).
 Once you have that number, you can compare it against manufacturer sizing charts to confirm which variation will fit you best.

 Much like their larger cousins, full-on backpacking packs, higher-capacity daypacks feature a metal or plastic frame.
-The frame creates a rigid or semi-rigid structure that doesn’t sag under weight (including items that you strap to the outside of the pack), which is great for those that carry extra gear on their all-day excursions.
+The frame creates a rigid or semi-rigid structure that doesn’t sag under weight (including items that you strap to the outside of the pack), which is great for those who carry extra gear on their all-day excursions.
 Frame designs vary, but are often a u-shaped, hoop style or a plastic framesheet, both of which define the perimeter of the pack and give it a stiff, rectangular shape.

-Having a frame isn’t always necessary, and very lightweight or small capacity backpacks like the REI Flash 18 oftentimes go without.
+Having a frame isn’t always necessary, and very lightweight or small-capacity backpacks like the REI Flash 22 oftentimes go without.
 For the right person, this isn’t a sacrifice at all.
 A frame adds weight and complexity, and when you’re not hauling anything more than 10-15 pounds, a frame doesn’t benefit you very much.
 In addition, a padded backpanel can accomplish a similar goal of isolating you from the contents you’re carrying and defining the shape of the pack.
 We recommend getting a pack with a frame if you need the extra support or like the defined shape, but again, there are plenty of reasons to avoid one altogether.

 Typical daypacks will have some foam or mesh built into the backpanel (the area of the pack that comes into contact with your back) and a semi-rigid frame sheet providing structure.
-Ultralight packs will have either a flexible frame sheet and fabric backpanel (Flash 18) for a little structure or no padding at all.
+Ultralight packs will have either a flexible frame sheet and fabric backpanel for a little structure or no padding at all.
 The downside of these designs is that the pack can sag and doesn’t protect you as well from bulky items in your pack.
-On the other hand, ultralight packs compress quite small and can be stowed in a travel bag or backpacking pack for day use.
+On the other hand, ultralight packs compress quite small and can be stowed in a travel pack or backpacking pack for day use.

 A third style is the fully ventilated backpanel.
 As opposed to either nylon or foam coming into contact with your back, ventilated backpanels are full-length mesh and your best defense against a sweaty back.
-Osprey has been a leader in ventilated packs, and we particularly like the design of the Stratos.
+Osprey has been a leader in ventilated packs, and we particularly like the design of the Osprey Stratos 36.
 The suspended mesh that contacts the length of your torso encourages airflow without pulling the weight of the pack too far away from your back, which was a problem with some early models.
 Ventilated designs do eat into the size and dimensions of the main compartment and are more expensive, but it’s worth it for some to keep the back of their shirt dry.

-There are a small number of daypacks on the market made with waterproof materials, including the Hyperlite Daybreak above.
+There are a small number of daypacks on the market made with waterproof materials, including the Hyperlite Daybreak.
 The Daybreak uses Dyneema fabrics, which are naturally water-resistant, while other packs often use a waterproof nylon and seam sealing along the interior to keep out moisture.
 However, what most waterproof packs have in common is a price in excess of $200.
 This high cost of entry is what keeps waterproof packs in limited numbers, but it may be worth it if you need the protection and want something more reliable than a rain cover.

 If you like to have a defined space for and easy access to smaller items, look for a pack with a number of interior and exterior pockets.
 We like hipbelt pockets for things you want close at hand, an exterior pocket along the top lid for small items like a headlamp or multi-tool, and a large, open main compartment for our gear.
 For school or daily use, additional exterior pockets with a key clip are always handy.